Randhir (actor): Early life and career

 Randhir was born on 04 May 1918, in a Thakur Rajput family of Chauhan in the princely state of Sirmour in Punjab, his only sibling went under the name of Indra who lived in Nahan.
 The 1982 release Meharbaani and Khud-Daar credits Randhir as "late", implying he died before its release.
 The release preceding this was in 1980.
-The last release of his performance was Bindya Chamkegi produced by Tarun Dutt son of late Gurudutt.
+The release of his last performance was Bindya Chamkegi produced by Tarun Dutt son of late Gurudutt.

 Prior to working in films, Randhir worked in Delhi with All India Radio.
 He was an ardent sportsperson and played football for a local team called Shimla Youngs while schooling in Shimla.

 Randhir began adopting the moneylender 'lala' role around the end of the 1960s.
 His role in Baharen Phir Bhi Aayengi (1967) may be one of his earliest in this form, but it was a rough exhibition of what was to come.
 He firmly put himself into the role with Do Raaste (1969).
 Afterwards he would be cast almost exclusively as a Lala or a similar merchant.
 His role in Do Chor (1972), Zanjeer (1973) is an example of this typecasting.